HEP-PBSP/colibri/colibri/doc/sphinx/source/index.rst

 ..
-COLIBRI documentation master file, created by sphinx-quickstart on Mon Oct 29 10:53:50 2018.
+COLIBRI documentation master file, created by sphinx-quickstart in February 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Colibri
 =======
-Colibri is a modern, high-performance framework for fast and flexible PDF fitting.
-It is a reportengine app to perform PDF fits using arbitrary parametrisations.
+Colibri is an adaptable, open source platform for flexible Parton Distribution Functions (PDF) fitting.
+It is a reportengine app that performs PDF fits with any given parametrisation.

 The Colibri code
 ================
 Colibri is available to the public.
 Along with this online documentation, you can `access the code here <https://github.com/HEP-PBSP/colibri>`_.
-The code is made available as an open-source package together with user-friendly examples and the documentation presented here.
+The code is made available as an open-source package, together with user-friendly examples and the documentation presented here.

-If you are a new user head along to :ref:`in_get_started` and check out the :ref:`in_tutorials`.
+If you are a new user, head along to :ref:`in_get_started` and check out the :ref:`in_tutorials`.

 Colibri's workflow
 ------------------